Business Partner

 the Customer Prepayment transactions, such as those cases when the company shipping the goods requires the customer to advance part or full amount of the debt.

 At first, these accounts are inherited from the Defaults accounts of the organization's general ledger for which the business partner is being created.
-The user can always change them.
+They can always be changed.

 Important